A quantum algorithm for simulating non-sparse Hamiltonians: Introduction

-In \cite{kerenidis2016quantum}, a quantum algorithm for recommendation systems was introduced based on an explicit description of a memory structure, which resulted in a fast quantum algorithm for estimating singular values for any real matrix.
-This fast singular value estimation algorithm is used in a quantum algorithm for solving dense linear systems~\cite{wossnig2018quantum}.
-The memory structure in \cite{kerenidis2016quantum, wossnig2018quantum} allows us to prepare states that corresponds to row vectors.
-In the problem considered here, i.e., Hamiltonian simulation, the main hurdle to use this memory structure is that we need to efficiently prepare states (that are different from the states in \cite{kerenidis2016quantum,berry2009black,berry2015hamiltonian}) from row vectors; these states in particular encode more complicated information for each row.
-The precise definition of the memory structure, i.e., the model in which we obtain our result, is presented in Definition~\ref{def:datastructure} (in Sec.~\ref{sec:datastructure}).
-The memory structure appears to be reasonable since it is a quantum extension of the classical random access memory.
-A quantum computer with access to this model can efficiently prepare quantum states that encode information about the rows of the $N\times N$ dimensional Hamiltonian, i.e., with time complexity (circuit depth) of $\widetilde{O}(\log(N))$.
-This is proven in Lemma~\ref{lemma:statepreparation}.
+In~\cite{kerenidis2016quantum}, a quantum algorithm for recommendation systems was introduced based on an explicit description of a data structure, which resulted in a fast quantum algorithm for estimating singular values for any real matrix.
+This fast singular value estimation algorithm was used in a quantum algorithm for solving dense linear systems~\cite{wossnig2018quantum}.
+The data structure in~\cite{kerenidis2016quantum, wossnig2018quantum} allows us to prepare states that correspond to row vectors.
+In our algorithm for the Hamiltonian simulation problem, the main hurdle is to efficiently prepare the states which allow for a quantum walk corresponding to $e^{-iH/\norm{H}_1}$.
+These states are quite different from those in~\cite{kerenidis2016quantum,berry2009black,berry2015hamiltonian}: the states required by~\cite{berry2015hamiltonian} allow for a quantum walk corresponding to $e^{-iH/(d\maxnorm{H})}$, where $d$ is the row-sparsity of $H$, and their states can be prepared with $O(1)$ queries to the sparse-access oracle.
+However, the states required by our algorithm (See Eq.~\eqref{eq:mapping-ds}) is less structural and it is not known how to prepare them with poly-logarithmic cost in the sparse-access model.
+In the qRAM model, we assume the entries of $H$ are stored in a data structures, which permits state preparation with time complexity (circuit depth) $O(\polylog(N))$.
+The precise definition of the data structure is presented in Definition~\ref{def:datastructure}.

-Using the efficient state preparation, we implement the linear combination of quantum walks in order to simulate the time evolution for non-sparse Hamiltonians with only poly-logarithmic dependency on the precision.
+Using the efficient state preparation procedure, we implement the linear combination of quantum walks in order to simulate the time evolution for non-sparse Hamiltonians with only poly-logarithmic dependence on precision.
 The main result of this work is summarized in the following theorem, which we prove in Sec.~\ref{sec:lcu}.

-\begin{theorem}[Non-sparse Hamiltonian Simulation] Let $H\in\mathbb{C}^{N\times N}$ (with $N=2^n$) be a Hermitian matrix stored in the memory as specified in Definition~\ref{def:datastructure}.
-There exists a quantum algorithm to simulate the evolution of $H$ for time $t$ and error $\epsilon$ with time complexity (circuit depth)
+\begin{theorem}[Non-sparse Hamiltonian Simulation] Let $H\in\mathbb{C}^{N\times N}$ (with $N=2^n$) be a Hermitian matrix stored in the data structure as specified in Definition~\ref{def:datastructure}.
+There exists a quantum algorithm for simulating the evolution of $H$ for time $t$ and error $\epsilon$ with time complexity (circuit depth)